-- ▷ Resemblance with degree simply introduces a partial order among properties. - Spaces have more structure: they add further relations like those determining a topological or geometrical space. - ▷ Each qualia kind is associated to (can be structured in) one or more spaces which depend on culture, instruments of investigation, etc. - ▷ Spaces exist in time: they are created, adopted, and destroyed by (communities of) intentional agents.
+- Resemblance with degree simply introduces a partial order among properties. - Spaces have more structure: they add further relations like those determining a topological or geometrical space (e.g., the color splinter). - ▷ Each qualia kind is associated to (can be structured in) one or more spaces which depend on culture, instruments of investigation, etc. I.e. Qualia, or more generally properties (and not only specific tropes) can be linked by relationships.